 budget.
 That is, each year the player is given a proposed budget and can raise or lower spending on any part of it, down

-to the level of, say, how much will be allocated to agriculture or space research.
-The player also determines his/her
+to the level of, say, how much will be allocated to agriculture or to space research.
+Halfway through the year the player

 Your initial policies will be set depending on which faction you choose.
 If you're playing the Nationalists, you'll be

 surprised just how un-Soviet your starting policies look!
-In any case, whatever your personal preferences, you
+Whatever your personal preferences, though, you won't want to

-won't want to change any policies too fast--that's a good way to lose the game in a hurry.
-Instead, change them gradually,
+change any policies too fast--that's a good way to lose the game immediately.
+Instead, change them gradually, one notch at

-one notch at a time (or occasionally two), as you're called upon to announce your current policies at the start of each
+a time (or occasionally two), as you're called upon to announce your current policies at the start of each year through the

-Yes, you can change your policies in between Plans, but do so in moderation.
-You can make radical changes in this game,
+Yes, you can change your policies in between, but do so in moderation.
+You can make fundamental changes, but you'll have